Decentralized Identity Verification

 nationalIDhash := hex.EncodeToString(hash[:])

-identity, found := k.SearchByNationalID(ctx, nationalIDhash)
+identity, found := q.k.SearchByNationalID(ctx, nationalIDhash)

 if !found {